platon-ivanov/pm-layout/README.md

 ## Contributing

-We welcome contributions from the community to further improve and refine the multilingual keyboard layout.
-If you have any suggestions, bug fixes, or additional language support to offer, feel free to submit a pull request.
-Let's work together to make this keyboard layout a go-to solution for multilingual programmers.
+If you have any suggestions, bug fixes, or additional language support to offer, feel free to submit a pull request!

 ## License